nhsuk/see-a-gp/views/thrush_in_men/main-content.md

 * your skin is irritated or damaged
 * you’re taking antibiotics
 * you have a weakened immune system - for example because of HIV or chemotherapy

-!!!info
-## Call 111
-If you can’t speak to your GP or don’t know what to do next.
-!!!